Executive Team

 Hide info

-João Ribas is a Senior Associate at Novo Holdings investing in and creating new biotech companies.
+João Ribas is a Principal at Novo Holdings investing in and creating new biotech companies.
 João holds several board positions including Tribune Therapeutics and Orbis Medicines, the latter where he serves as interim Chief Business Officer.
 Prior to joining Novo Holdings, João worked at M Ventures, the corporate venture arm of Merck KGaA, participating in the transactions of Plexium and Pantheon Biosciences.
 He was a Fellow at the European Institute of Innovation and Technology and a member of MIT Hacking Medicine.
 João holds a Ph.D. in Bioengineering from the University of Coimbra and performed his doctoral thesis at Harvard Medical School & Brigham and Women’s Hospital.
 He helped start companies in the US and Europe, and was the recipient of several entrepreneurial awards.

 Philipp Müller, PhD